kevin00hu/CIS-5300-final-project/milestone 2/baseline/score.md

 `pip install -r requirements.txt`

-First we need to get into the the code directory:
+First we need to get into the code directory:

 `cd "milestone 2/baseline"`